DhanushyaS01/Perfumery/README.md

 Perfume Paradise is not just a landing page; it's a sensorial escape into the world of fragrance.
 It's a celebration of artistry, luxury, and self-expression.
 Explore, indulge, and let the scents transport you to realms of beauty and sophistication.

-**Feel free to explore the code, tweak the design, and make it your own.** Together, let's create a paradise of perfumes that delights and inspires visitors from around the world.
+Together, let's create a paradise of perfumes that delights and inspires visitors from around the world.

 ## Contributing 🤝